POSITION TITLE: Regional Director, New

 or similar business development or sales experience is strongly

 - Outstanding leadership ability and team building, managerial,

 supervisory and organizational skills.
-Effective and
+A demonstrably

 - Proven diplomatic and conflict resolution skills.

 - Prefer a person who truly enjoys engaging with others - “a